Playahead: About

 Playahead was a site much alike LunarStorm.
 It was a place for teenagers to meet, talk, write to each other, look at each other's pictures and debate in forums.
 Members could also pay a small fee of "Playahead-Dollars" to create a team, based on their interest, and then other members could join the team.
-Most of the members were between 13 and 24 years old.
+Most of the members were between 15 and 24 years old.(There was a 15 year age restriction.)

 History

 The site was founded by Jonas Frost, Magnus Hansson and Henrik Weimenhög, and was from the beginning named "Hångelguiden" (translates to The Make Out Guide).
 In 2000, the site was sold to a company based in Helsingborg, named Playahead.
 It claimed to have 2.9 million members, making an average of around 5,9 million logins per month.
 After 2007 the site had not done so well and had only 600,000 visitors a week.
 It was sold once again to the company Modern Times Group.
 As of May 2009 the site had an Alexa rank of around 29,000.
-The Site closed March 1, 2010.
+The Site closed on March 1, 2010.